mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 When no type is specified, the largest matching type is assumed.
 For example, in `var n = 1.2` the type will be `float64`.

-Package-level variables have package scope which means they are accessible by all files in the package.
+Package-level variables have package scope which means they are accessible in all source files of the package.
 They are never garbage collected and so are available for the entire life of the application in which they are used.